Sum of Measures 1—5 (Total Package)

 |11 - Other Economic Measures||

-i) April 26, The government issued its first covid-19 domestic development bond of SBD120 million to finance its COVID-19 economic stimulus package; (ii) May, To stimulate medium to long-term growth, the COVID-19 Bond will finance essential public services like health and education.
+(i) 26 April 2020, The government issued its first COVID-19 domestic development bond of SBD120 million to finance its COVID-19 economic stimulus package; (ii) May 2020, To stimulate medium to long-term growth, the COVID-19 Bond will finance essential public services like health and education.

-April: (i) The government has implemented measures to prevent the entry of COVID-19 including suspension of all international flights (except for those carrying essential COVID-19 related cargo), no entry of noncitizens, and strict mandatory quarantine for all returning passengers; (ii) In addition, the government has declared a state of emergency until November, scaled down public services to essential services only and temporarily closed entertainment places, closing schools (most will resume on April 27; exam classes in low-risk areas will resume on May 18) and temporarily suspending some services, as well as restrict travel of its citizens to the capital, Honiara; (iii) The Prime Minister has ordered the restriction of small craft vessels to and from the common border between Solomon Islands and Papua New Guinea; (iv) April 8, The government announced an extension of the state of emergency for another 4 months ending on July 25, 2020; May: (v) May 8, The Prime Minister made the order to reopen business entities except for night clubs within the emergency zone, Honiara; (vi) May 11, The national carrier, Solomon Airlines announced the suspension of all international flights until July 15.
-On June 11, it announced the suspension of all international flights until August 31.
-On July 29, it extended the suspension of all international flights until October 24, but it will continue to operate government approved cargo and charter flights as needed; (vii) On May 20, the emergency zones went into a mock lockdown for 36 hours to test their capabilities in case of future needs; (viii) May 25, all schools had reopened; (ix) May 26, after confirming its in-country COVID-19 testing capability, the government repatriated its stranded nationals from Australia, New Zealand, Vanuatu, and Fiji.
-More repatriation flights from these countries were scheduled on June (19 and 31) and July (1); On July 13, The government announced two more repatriation flights scheduled on July 21 and 23.
+April 2020: (i) The government has implemented measures to prevent the entry of COVID-19 including suspension of all international flights (except for those carrying essential COVID-19 related cargo), no entry of noncitizens, and strict mandatory quarantine for all returning passengers; (ii) In addition, the government has restricted travel of its citizens to the capital, Honiara; (iii) The Prime Minister has ordered the restriction of small craft vessels to and from the common border between Solomon Islands and Papua New Guinea; (iv) 11 May 2020, The national carrier, Solomon Airlines announced the suspension of all international flights until 15 July 2020.
+On 11 June 2020, it announced the suspension of all international flights until 31 August 2020; On 29 July 2020, it extended the suspension of all international flights until 24 October 2020, but it will continue to operate government approved cargo and charter flights as needed; On 2 October 2020, the suspension of international flights was extended until 10 January 2021; (v) 26 May 2020, after confirming its in-country COVID-19 testing capability, the government repatriated its stranded nationals from Australia, New Zealand, Vanuatu, and Fiji.
+More repatriation flights from these countries were scheduled on June (19 and 31) 2020 and July (1) 2020; On 13 July 2020, the government announced two more repatriation flights scheduled on 21 and 23 July 2020; On 3 October 2020, all scheduled repatriation flights have been put on hold with the confirmation of the first positive COVID-19 case; 24 November 2020, The next repatriation flight of nationals in New Zealand is scheduled on 6 December 2020.